methodphoto/themincricketclub/2009/newdigate.md

 game: Newdigate v The Min
 location: The Brocus
 date: 14/06/2009
 report: The Min batted first and made 209 for 9 wkts.
-Newdigate replied with
+Newdigate replied with 164 all out
-result:
+result: The Min won by 45 runs
+next: watton-at-stone
 parent: 2009 Fixtures
 ---